livingdocsIO/documentation/content/guides/search/publication-index.md

 ## Indexing

-Some fields like `projectId`, `category` or `contentType` are indexed by default and can not be changed.
-You can see all the fields that are mapped by default in the mapping file for the publication index: https://github.com/livingdocsIO/livingdocs-server/blob/5f04a637bef5a2e7c766668b85ed5537a78ac296/app/features/indexing/publications/document-publication-mapping.json

-Two larger concepts are configurable by customers:
-- the date logic, in particular sort date and scheduled publishing
-- generic filter values from custom metadata fields that can be used to query

 ### Sort Date

-The definition of the custom indexing is done in the project config at `contentTypes['your-content-type'].publicationIndex`.
-Below is a sample configuration for an article content-type.
+The `sortDate` defines the date that is used to sort results in a publication search query.
+By default it's just the `visiblePublicationDate` timestamp of the publication.
+The configuration allows you to choose a separate metadata property from your metadata set that is used. **The property must be a date type.** A common use case is to take a metadata property that defines a first publication date (first time of publish).
+The definition of the custom indexing is done in the project config at `contentTypes['your-content-type'].publicationIndex`:

 ```js
 publicationIndex: {